automerge/automerge-classic/INTERNALS.md

   The user created a new empty list object, and that list will henceforth be identified by the UUID `obj`.

+* `{ action: 'makeText', obj: objectId }`

+  The user created a new empty text sequence, and that sequence will henceforth be identified by the UUI `obj`.
+(A text sequence provides better performance for text editing compared with using a regular JavaScript array.)

+* `{ action: 'makeTable', obj: objectId }`

+  The user created a new empty table, and that table will henceforth be identified by the UUID `obj`.
+The table does not enforce a schema; the columns that exist in the table depend on the contents of each row.
+Rows are added in subsequent operations.

 * `{ action: 'ins', obj: listId, key: elemId, elem: uint }`